topogoogles/trakt-tmdb-watched-movies/README.md

 - Start by creating an account at <https://www.themoviedb.org>
 - Go under Account> Settings> API
-- Register your APP filling the required fields
+- Register your application filling the required fields
 - Take note of the API key

 __Trakt.tv Registration and OAuth Authorization:__